hackeryarn/blog/content/post/rust-macros-3.md

 5. Substitute the line we started on into this expansion (`i.rating > 9 || i.artist == "Tool"`)
 6. If there are more lines above, go back to step 3 using the substituted expansion from step 5, and repeat this until I am on the last (top most) line

-By following this process I can get a clear picture of exactly what each step in the expansion does.
+By following this process I can see exactly what each step looks like and spot any problems that might occur.

 ## Conclusion

-With all these techniques under your belt, you should have no problem figuring out an implementing most declarative macros.
-There are still more techniques that can help, see [patterns](https://lukaswirth.dev/tlborm/decl-macros/patterns.html)
+With all these techniques under your belt, you should have no problem figuring out and implementing 90% of declarative macros.
+If you run into more complex scenarios, the Little Book of Rust Macros has great resources including:

+- [More declarative macros patterns](https://lukaswirth.dev/tlborm/decl-macros/patterns.html) if you run into very complex scenarios
+- [Procedural macros section](https://lukaswirth.dev/tlborm/proc-macros.html) if you need to implement derive or decide to work on a full scale DSL macro